kitying2023/Symmetron-project/README.md

 2. breastcancer and back pain folders contain code for extracting data from AACT using list of NCT_ID numbers and creating csv files for individual variables.
 They also include finalized plots for variables
 3. rplot contains R code for producing funnel and forest plots.
+4. exampleplots contain examples used in our report.